-2015 was a preparatory year of transition to the new pan-European solvency requirements (Solvency II), in which the insurance companies were obliged to put more emphasis on organising its internal regulations and reporting capabilities.
-New solvency requirements and Solvency II reporting obligation apply in full with the new Insurance Business Act, valid from the 1st of January 2016.
+2016 was the first year of actual implementation of the new pan-European solvency requirements (Solvency II), in which the insurance companies were obliged to put more emphasis on organising its internal regulations and reporting capabilities.
+New solvency requirements and Solvency II reporting obligation applied in full with the new Insurance Business Act, valid from the 1st of January 2016.
+Solvency II aims to ensure the solvency of the insurance company at any given moment and with the highest probability.
+In this way the company's shareholders and customers can be sure that in the long term the insurance company is on the right course.